honkyhank82/Smasher/SETUP_COMPLETE.md

 2. **Check Web App**:
    - Refresh page
-   - Should show "Connected to Railway"
+   - Should show "Connected to Render"
    - No errors for user

 3. **Verify Mobile App**: